mhkeller/layercake-template/README.md

 cd my-project
 ```

-You can also clone it down the normal way
+You can also clone this repo down the normal way:

 ```sh
 git clone https://github.com/mhkeller/layercake-template my-project